Hiking in Greece can mean anything from the Vikos Gorge, above, to a coastal dream

 Walking from the top of the gorge to the bottom can take anything from 5-7 hours from Omalos, finishing at Agia Roumeli beach, and taking in the almost 15km gorge.
 At the ‘Sideroportes’, or ‘Iron Gates’, the path narrows to a few metres and the gorge walls rise 500m high.
 It’s a real humbling feeling strolling through it.
 You might even see one of the rare Cretan ibex that live there as you walk.
 The only issue with the Samaria Gorge are the crowds – it can get real busy in the summer, so it’s good to get going as early as you possibly can.

 Another hike, another gorge.
 Greece has a lot of them, and the Vyros Gorge is one of the most beautiful.
-It’s the sort of place that’s so beautiful it’s probably one of those automatic desktop backgrounds that appear on Microsoft laptops when you’ve left to go and make up a cup of tea for ten minutes.
+It’s the sort of place that’s so beautiful that it looks a bit like one of those automatic desktop backgrounds that appears on a Microsoft computer when you go and make up a cup of coffee.
 Found in the in the ‘Outer Mani’ region of the Peloponnese in southern Greece, it became a national park in 1973 and is full of rocky slopes, rare flowers and cut by the Voidomatis River.
 It’s considered to have the clearest waters in all of Europe, and runs for a distance of 12km.

-Check out our full range of adventure holidays and hiking holidays in Greece.
+Inspired?
+Check out our full range of hiking holidays in Greece now!